go-reform/reform/README.md

 A better ORM for Go.

-It uses code generation (`go generate`), non-empty interfaces and initialization-time reflection as opposed to type system sidestepping, `interface{}` and runtime reflection.
+It uses non-empty interfaces, code generation (`go generate`) and initialization-time reflection as opposed to `interface{}`, type system sidestepping and runtime reflection.
 It will be kept simple.

 ## Quickstart

-1. Install it: `go get github.com/gopkg.in/reform.v1/reform` (see about versioning below)
+1. Install it: `go get gopkg.in/reform.v1/reform` (see about versioning below)
 2. Define your first model in file `person.go`:

     ```go